 First of all, you'll need to enable the "Locations" window.
-This can be done by clicking the "On" link for "Locations" in the "Edit mode settings" window under the "My account" tab as shown in the following screenshot.
+This can be done by clicking the "On" link in the "Edit mode settings" window under the "My account" tab.

-Figure 2.19: Edit mode settings.
+Figure 2.18: Edit mode settings.

 When done, the object edit interface will contain an additional window at the bottom.
 This window will allow you to control how and where the object that is being edited should be published.
 The following image shows how this window looks like.